 Store worms right to make them last

 - Use good quality bedding for storing worms in the bait box.
 Homemade bedding is easy and inexpensive.
 Shredded newspaper and coffee grounds mixed with a little soil works well.
-For an easier solution, Frabill super grow worm bedding is great and can be bought from Amazon as well.
+For an easier, and less stinky solution, Magic Worm Bedding is great and gives your worms the closest thing to real soil.

 - Keep your bait box cool.
 Worms are sensitive to over heating.
 For the most active worms, place them in a refrigerator or cool location away from direct sunlight.